medialeads/rebirth_api_client/README.md

 ## Complex Use

 The API Client implements Transformer classes you can statically call to transform an array into a Product, Variant, Supplier, etc... object.
 Everything inside your array will be transformed.
 Consider you have an array which should be a Product object and inside of it, you have all variants as arrays.
 Using the Product transformer will also convert every variant inside as Variant objects.

 In the example below, we consider you have performed a custom request to the API.
 Your response contains a `products` key.
 We put that in `$products`.
 ```php
 $productsAsObjects = ProductTransformer::fromArray($products);
 ```
 Here, `$productsAsObjects` contains an array of Product objects (even if there is only one).
+Variants, SupplierProfile and all others have also been transformed from arrays to objects thank to this simple call.

 For better support, `$products` can be an array of arrays (the products), or a simple array (the product).

 You can use any Transformer you need as above.
 One is calling all necessary others.
 So when you call the ProductTransformer, all other transformers are called inside of it (such as VariantTransformer, which is also calling others).

 You can find the complete list of Transformers inside the `Transformer` folder.